-27. INTERNATIONAL TRADE
+25. INTERNATIONAL TRADE

 Various governments and multinational organisations control the international movement of certain commodities, manufactured products, technical data, and services, and maintain full or partial trade embargoes and economic sanctions on certain targeted countries, entities and individuals.
 These controls may apply to imports, exports, financial transactions, investments, and other types of business dealings.
-CTG and its Stakeholders will comply with international trade laws.
+CTG and its stakeholders will comply with international trade laws.

-28. WHISTLEBLOWERS
+26. WHISTLEBLOWERS

 CTG is committed to maintaining a safe reporting environment that is free of fear, bullying and other negative consequences.
-Our full Whistleblowing Procedure can be found here and must be adhered to.
+Our full Whistleblowing procedure can be found here and must be adhered to.

-CTG expects its Stakeholders to be proactive; all Stakeholders are expected to report to the Ethics Committee (ethics@ctg.org) good faith concerns about actual or suspected violations or this Code or any of the regulations, rules, policies and procedures referred to or linked to herein.
+CTG expects its stakeholders to be proactive; all stakeholders are expected to report to the Ethics Committee (ethics@ctg.org) good faith concerns about actual or suspected violations or this Code or any of the regulations, rules, policies and procedures referred to or linked to herein.

-CTG will not harass or retaliate against any Stakeholder who reports, in good faith, a suspected violation or concern or participates in the investigation of such suspected violation or concern, nor will it tolerate harassment or retaliation by other Stakeholders.
-Retaliation on Stakeholders who make such reports is subject to disciplinary action up to and including dismissal.
+CTG will not harass or retaliate against any stakeholder or person who reports, in good faith, a suspected violation or concern or participates in the investigation of such suspected violation or concern, nor will it tolerate harassment or retaliation by other stakeholders.
+Retaliation against stakeholders who make such reports is subject to disciplinary action up to and including dismissal.
 CTG will investigate all allegations of retaliation, whether overt or subtle, and take appropriate action.